 CMTA took a very hands-on approach to energy efficient design and helped the client and design team select systems and products that realized significant energy savings throughout the project.

 CMTA employed energy modeling services to determine the ideal materials and systems for the University of Cincinnati’s Health Sciences building.
-We were able to identify the ideal window glass area of the façade and glass U-factors, and solar heat gain coefficients.
+We were able to identify the ideal window glass area of the façade and glass U-factors, as well as solar heat gain coefficients.
 We also integrated a total energy recovery wheel for minimum outdoor air conditioning.

-Because the building includes laboratory environments as well as classrooms, CMTA scrutinized the lab exhaust systems and provided peak flow for the main lab area with a two-fan lab set.
-This allowed the space exhaust to shut down when not in use, and only one, smaller fan would continue to run.
-In the nutritional lab, we were able to engineer recirculating residential range hoods in lieu of direct exhaust hoods, and provide controls for the space exhaust on the central system.
+Because the building includes laboratory environments as well as classrooms, CMTA scrutinized the lab exhaust systems and provided peak flow for the main laboratory area with a two-fan lab set.
+This allowed the space exhaust to shut down when not in use, while a smaller fan would continue to run.
+In the nutritional lab, we were able to engineer recirculating residential range hoods in lieu of direct exhaust hoods.
+CMTA also provided controls for the space exhaust on the central system.
 This allows the management staff to track VAV supply to the space and reduce it to the minimum exhaust required.
 This strategy reduces energy while maintaining the airflows and pressure relationships required.

-To conserve energy on lighting, CMTA performed life cycle cost analyses to compare LED and fluorescent lighting options in the classrooms.
+To conserve energy with lighting, CMTA performed life cycle cost analyses to compare LED and fluorescent lighting options in the classrooms.
 We determined that the most effective lighting system would employ a combination of LED and T8 fluorescents to maximize the LCC.
-Careful consideration was given to LED product selection to permit for replaceable LED boards and drivers to align with the client’s sustainability and maintenance goals.
+Careful consideration was given to LED product selection so that the replaceable LED boards and drivers chosen aligned with the client’s sustainability and maintenance goals.

-The project also included a large, multi-story atrium which required a computational fluid dynamic (CFD) study to determine the required airflow for smoke evacuation.
+The project also included a large, multi-story atrium that required a computational fluid dynamic (CFD) study to determine the required airflow for smoke evacuation.
 This was done to minimize the amount of fan and ductwork required and to reduce the impact on the ceiling and atrium finishes.
-All of these architectural details had to be examined to align with the structural elements and window mullions throughout the facility.
+All of these architectural details were closely examined to ensure alignment with the structural elements and window mullions throughout the facility.

 A few more challenges